fe80/puppet-java/README.md

 ### Oracle jdk support

-For supported oracle Jdk you need to define a repository
+For supported oracle Jdk you need to define a repository.

 ```puppet
 class {